Polska wersja

 A single Dota 2 match lasts about 40 minutes and is usually played 5v5 (though 6v6 is possible).
 Unbalanced matches, like 4v5, tend to be one-sided.
 For us it's just more fun when everyone plays - so often games are unbalanced.

-Better payers use their skill advantage to level faster and earn more gold (a.k.a. snowball), which makes even small differences between players very noticible.
+Better players use their skill advantage to level faster and earn more gold (a.k.a. snowball), which makes even small differences between players very noticible.

 To choose teams, we typically have two leaders (usually the best or least experienced players) who pick teammates in alternating turns, much like picking football teams in school.